mcaple/pythawts/docs/html/_sources/context.rst.txt

     <meta http-equiv="refresh" content="0; url=./html/index.html" />

    this allows us to redirect into the html folder that we will create below
--  Create an html folder in your docs folder called *html*
+-  Create an html folder in your docs folder called *html*  and then run
    ::

       echo "We will create html in the gh-pages branch"